MostafaTaghipour/mtpLocaleManager/README.md

 mtpLocaleManger is a locale manager for iOS:

-- Change Locale at runtime
+- Change locale at runtime
 - Supports multiple language
+- Change locale according to system locale
 - Easy to use